REPORT AN INCIDENT

-A responsible employee must report all relevant details about the alleged sexual misconduct shared by a complainant to the Title IX Coordinator or a Deputy Title IX Coordinator.
-The responsible employee should not share the information with any other person or with law enforcement without the Complainant’s consent or unless the Complaint has also reported the incident to law enforcement.
-Before a Complainant is allowed to reveal any information to a responsible employee, the employee should be sure the Complainant understands the employee’s reporting obligations and direct the Complainant to confidential resources and explain that the College will attempt to maintain the Complainant’s privacy.
+A Responsible Party must report all relevant details about the alleged sexual misconduct shared by a complainant to the Title IX Coordinator or a Deputy Title IX Coordinator.
+The Responsible Party should not share the information with any other person or with law enforcement without the complainant’s consent.
+Before a complainant is allowed to reveal any information to a responsible employee, the employee should be sure the complainant understands the employee’s reporting obligations and direct the complainant to confidential resources and explain that the College will attempt to maintain the complainant’s privacy.

-Retaliation: The College will not tolerate retaliation against students or employees for reporting an incident of alleged sexual misconduct or sexual or any other type of harassment or in assisting in the investigation of any complaint.
+Retaliation: The College will not tolerate retaliation against students or employees for reporting Sexual Harassment or Sexual Misconduct or for participating, or refusing to participate, in the College’s response to such allegations.
 Retaliation exists when action is taken against a participant in the complaint process that adversely affects the individual’s employment or academic status or participation in College programs or activities and is motivated in whole or in part by the individual’s reporting of an incident of Sexual Harassment or Sexual Misconduct or by the individual’s participation, or lack thereof, in the College’s response to any such complaint, including any investigation or disciplinary process undertaken in connection with any such complaint.
 Acts of retaliation shall be grounds for disciplinary action, up to and including expulsion/dismissal for students and termination/dismissal for faculty and staff.

-Amnesty: Spartanburg Methodist College encourages the reporting of sexual misconduct so all those affected can receive the support and resources needed.
+Amnesty: Spartanburg Methodist College encourages the reporting of Sexual Harassment and Sexual Misconduct so all those affected can receive the support and resources needed.
 To encourage reporting of violations by a complainant or witness, the College affords limited immunity from sanctions for other policy violations related to the incident if violations do not jeopardize the health or safety of others.
 In place of any otherwise appropriate disciplinary response, the College may choose to pursue educational or therapeutic remedies.